elehcimd/pynb/README.md

 On MacOS, ignore these warning messages `RuntimeWarning: Failed to set sticky bit on`.
 It's a known [bug](https://github.com/jupyter/jupyter_client/pull/201#issuecomment-314269710).

-In case of errors, try to update the used packages:
+In case of errors, try to update the involved packages:

 ```
 pip install pynb --upgrade --no-cache